r57zone/DSAdvance/README.md

 6. When used with Steam games, in the controller settings, disable "Playstation personal settings".

 ## Possible problems
-• **Permanently changing keyboard and gamepad icons**
+• **Permanently changing keyboard and gamepad icons**<br>

-If this bothers you, then change the aiming mode to "mouse-joystick", in the program, or use aiming, using the left trigger.
+If this bothers you, then change the aiming mode to "mouse-joystick", in the program, or use aiming by left trigger.

-• **Driving don't work in DualSense games**
+• **Driving don't work in DualSense games**<br>
 Launch DSAdvance first, and only then the game itself, the game can give priority to the emulated Xbox controller and driving will work.
 You can also enable "Only driving & aiming" emulation mode so that the controller will only turn on in driving mode.

 ## Download